MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

      - Balsamiq was used to create the wireframes during the design phase of the project.

 * [Am I Responsive?](http://ami.responsivedesign.is/#)
-    - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
+    - Am I Responsive was used in order to see responsive design throughout the process and to generate mock-up imagery to be used.

 * [Responsive Design Checker](https://www.responsivedesignchecker.com/)
     - Responsive Design Checker was used in the testing process to check responsiveness on various devices.